-There is no US “immigration crisis”; it’s a myth to justify mass detention, deportation, scapegoating
+There is no US “immigration crisis”; it’s a myth to justify corporate exploitation, detention, deportation, scapegoating

 President Donald Trump has made opposition to immigration the cornerstone of his administration.
 The way he speaks about it, one would think it’s a problem.

 But it’s not.
 The reality is there is no “immigration crisis” in the US.
 It is a myth — a lie.

 In the aptly titled “The Myth of the U.S. Immigration Crisis,” Bloomberg’s Noah Smith points out that, since 2007, net undocumented immigration to the US has been negative or nearly zero.

 A study by the highly respected Pew Research Center shows how net unauthorized migration to the US has halted in the past decade.

 The reasons for this become clear when one looks at the massive drop in undocumented immigration in 2008 — the time of the global financial collapse — and in the years immediately after.